DOGE-network/cali_doge/src/app/departments/posts/0250_judicial_branch.md

 ### Major Funding Codes and Sources

-The Judicial Branch receives funding from various sources, each designated by specific codes in the state budget:
+The Judicial Branch receives funding from various sources, each designated by specific budgetCodes in the state budget:

 #### Program Codes
 - **0130 - Supreme Court**: California's highest court, with final appellate jurisdiction